 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX).
+The following table outlines the strengths and weaknesses of Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX), two key players in the transportation industry.

 | Criterion | Old Dominion Freight Line (ODFL) | CSX Corporation (CSX) |